Extract Text from ODP using Java REST API

-OpenDocument Presentations (ODP) are widely used for crafting written content, training materials, and public presentations.
-When developers need to extract text from ODP files in Java applications for analysis, archiving, or reporting, manually copying each slide quickly becomes impractical.
-This tutorial shows how to leverage a cloud‑based Java REST API to retrieve text from ODP presentations automatically, eliminating the need for desktop tools or heavyweight libraries.
-By delivering the slide content in a clean, structured format, the solution empowers users of any technical level to perform efficient ODP text extraction for data review and reporting tasks.
+OpenDocument Presentations (ODP) are a popular format for building slides, training manuals, and public talks.
+When developers need to extract text from ODP files in Java applications for analytics, archiving, or reporting, manually copying each slide quickly becomes impractical.
+This tutorial demonstrates how to use a cloud‑based Java REST API to automatically retrieve text from ODP presentations, eliminating the need for desktop tools or heavyweight libraries.
+The API returns slide content in a clean, structured format, empowering users of any skill level to perform fast, reliable ODP text extraction for data review and reporting tasks.

 Steps to Extract Text from ODP using Java